Stylback/home-server/README.md

 </p>
 </details>

-## Automate updates with Watchtower
+## Automatic updates with Watchtower

 We will use [Watchtower](https://containrrr.dev/watchtower/) to automatically find and apply updates to our docker images.